How Long After Implantation Can I Test? | Timing Matters

 Several factors can influence how accurately a pregnancy test reflects one’s status:

-Understanding these factors helps clarify why waiting until at least 14 days post-implantation is advisable.
+Understanding these factors helps clarify why waiting until the first missed period (usually 4 – 7 days after implantation) is advisable.

 Signs That May Indicate Pregnancy Before Testing